 It is important for us to ensure that the bio based raw materials we use in our production are produced in ethical and environmentally sound way.
 In June 2020, Amerplast was found compliant with the Bonsucro Chain of Custody Standard.
 The certification is a proof of responsible sourcing and trading – it provides assurance that claims of compliance can be tracked along the supply chain of packaging made of sugar derived polyethylene.

 Amerplast is cooperating with a Finnish company Woodly Oy to present a carbon neutral and wood based alternative to traditional fossil based plastics.
 This new kind of plastic uses cellulose from sustainably managed forests as its primary raw ingredient.
 It is also designed recyclable, making it fully integrated in a circular economy.

-The future of flexible packaging is in the recyclable bio based plastics.
+The future of flexible packaging is in the recyclable and renewable bio based plastics.
 Woodly’s cellulose based solution can be utilized in applications currently made from traditional fossil based polypropylene, such as packaging for clothing, flowers or bread, for example.